-The initial oil production rate is expected to be approximately 35,000 barrels of oil per day (gross), with Cue's share being 1750 barrels of oil per day.
-Oil production is expected to continue for around 10 years in the P{50} reserve case.
+First oil production anticipated in the first half of 2008 with an initial expected oil production rate of approximately 35,000 barrels of oil per day (gross), (Cue's share being 1750 barrels of oil per day).
+Oil production is expected to continue for around 10 years in the $P{50}$ reserve case.